vishrutkohli/mailman3/src/mailman/docs/DATABASE.rst

 change a configuration variable in your ``/etc/mailman.cfg`` file.

 Two configuration variables control which database Mailman uses.
 The first names the class implementing the database interface.
-The second names the Storm URL for connecting to the database.
+The second names the URL for connecting to the database.
 Both variables live in the ``[database]`` section of the configuration file.

 SQLite3